Research Misconduct Policy and Procedures

 In cases where it is determined that Investigation is not warranted, the Respondent may meet with the Provost to determine whether it is necessary for Dartmouth to take any steps to restore the Respondent's reputation.
 See Section III.C.

 VI.
-Investigation.
+INVESTIGATION.

 A. Designation of Investigation Committee; Use of Outside Experts.

-1. If the Provost determines that an Investigation is warranted, they shall, within 15 working days after such determination, cause an Investigation Committee to be appointed to explore the allegations in detail, to examine the evidence in depth, and to determine specifically whether Research Misconduct has been committed.
+1. If the Provost determines that an Investigation is warranted, they shall, within 15 working days after such determination, if feasible, cause an Investigation Committee to be appointed to explore the allegations in detail, to examine the evidence in depth, and to determine specifically whether Research Misconduct has been committed.
 For cases in which the respondent is a student, a person holding an academic appointment, or a staff member in a Faculty or other academic unit, the Provost shall make appointments to the Investigation Committee in consultation with the responsible Dean.
 In other cases, the Provost shall make appointments to the Investigation Committee in consultation with the responsible Vice President or responsible senior administrator.
 The Investigation Committee shall consist of at least three individuals who do not have real or apparent conflicts of interest in the case, are unbiased, and have the necessary expertise to evaluate the evidence and issues related to the allegation, interview the principals and key witnesses, and conduct the Investigation.
 These individuals may be scientists, administrators, subject matter experts, lawyers, or other qualified persons, and they may be from inside or outside Dartmouth.
 One of the members shall be appointed to serve as chair.

 2. If there is an allegation involving individuals from different categories of employees and/or students, the Provost shall confer with the appropriate Deans or other responsible officers listed above and determine a single, coordinated process for conducting the Investigation.